Young Millis Woman’s Trip To Australia Takes Unexpected Turn With Wildfires

 To date, 27 people have died, thousands of homes have been destroyed, and an estimated one billion animals have perished.

-But despite the catastrophe, Schildwachter has fallen in love with Australia, the people and the animals.
+Despite the catastrophe, Sara has fallen in love with Australia, the people and the animals.
 On one trip down the coast, she came to the aid of a group of wallabies.
 One of them got pretty close to her.

 In the past few days rain has helped knock down some of the fires, and boosted peoples’ spirits.
 Sara is hopeful too that the worst is over.

-She will be in Australia for at least another 6 months and when she does get home to Millis, she will have memories that will never fade.
+Sara will be in Australia for at least another six months and when she does get home to Millis, she will have memories that will never fade.